 You can also use sugar, salt or even ground oatmeal to scrub your face.
 Every now and then I will use Kate Sommerville’s Exfolikate.
 It works perhaps even better than a homemade one, but it is also very pricey.

-MASKS: My new favorite DIY mask is to mix turmeric powder with honey and milk.
+MASKS: My new favorite mask is my DIY Turmeric Mask to mix turmeric powder, milk and honey.
 It addresses acne, wrinkles, rosacea – just about any skin issue you could have.
-Find out how to make it HERE.
 I try to use it about once a week.

-SHRINK PORES & ZAP ZITs: Last but not least, my skin care secret is ice.
+SHRINK PORES & ZAP ZITs: Last but not least, my skin care secret is an ice facial.
 Yes, rubbing ice on your face can shrink pores, wrinkles, reduce acne and give your skin a glow.
-For more information, head here.

 And that’s it.
 This simple and inexpensive skin care routine has cleared up my skin better than anything else as well as fights wrinkles.
 I’m in the process of learning to make my own face moisturizer, and if it turns out well I will be back to update this with the recipe.